dbcook/openrocket-database/README.md

 Caveat - I do not have a Windows machine to test this on so the details may not be 100% good.
 Basically you need to clone the git repo and create a soft directory symlink to where you cloned it.

-.Install git for Windows (https://git-for-windows.github.io/) .Get a command prompt.
+* Install git for Windows (https://git-for-windows.github.io/)
+* Get a command prompt.
 You either have to use "Run as administrator" or have Developer Mode enabled.
 Run the following:

 ```bash